TKolbusz/jekyll-now/_posts/2017-6-15-controlling-database-flow.md

 layout: post
 title: Controlling database flow using Room and RxJava2
 ---
 Google has recently improved their Android library arsenal.
-They introduced Room Persistence Library, that provides easy to deal with layer over SQLite.
+They introduced Room Persistence Library that provides easy to deal with layer over SQLite.
 Introduction of Room had in mind that Android world is asynchronous and [reactive code](http://reactivex.io) grows in popularity.

 <b>TL;DR: In your Room’s table Dao, return Flowable&lt;List&lt;SomeEntity&gt;&gt; that will stream data of specified Query each time database is updated.</b>